digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 * [<kubernetes_sd_config>](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config) - allows retrieving scrape targets from `Kubernetes' REST API` and always staying synchronized with the cluster state.
 * [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) - simplifies `Prometheus` monitoring inside a `Kubernetes` cluster via `CRDs`.

+As we can see there are many ways to tell `Prometheus` to scrape an endpoint, so which one should you pick?
+Because we're on the Kubernetes side, the best way is to **"speak its language"**, right?
+This means that we should always pick an option that fits best with the toolset.
+So which one is a perfect match if not a `Kubernetes Operator` ?
-Good news is that we already have access to the `Prometheus Operator` because it's bundled with the [Prometheus Monitoring Stack](#PROM) configured earlier.
+Good news is that we already have access to the `Prometheus Operator` because it comes bundled into the [Prometheus Monitoring Stack](#PROM) configured earlier.
 So we're going to focus on it in the next steps and see how easy it is to add a new scraping endpoint for `Prometheus` to use.
-On top of that, managing the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) via `Helm` simplifies things even more and makes our life easier than before.
+On top of that, managing the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) via `Helm` simplifies things even more.

-A really cool feature of `Prometheus Operator` is the `ServiceMonitor` CRD which simply put lets us define a new target for monitoring and metrics scraping - easy as that!
+A really cool feature of `Prometheus Operator` is the `ServiceMonitor` CRD which lets us define a new target for monitoring.

 Let's configure it right now and see how it works.
-We're going to use the *prom-stack-values.yaml* file downloaded earlier in the [Prometheus Monitoring Stack](#PROM) section.
+We're going to use the *prom-stack-values.yaml* file downloaded in the [Prometheus Monitoring Stack](#PROM) section.
 Open it using a text editor of your choice (it's recommended to have one that has `YAML` linting support).

 There are only two steps needed in order to add a new service for monitoring: